wagiminator/ATtiny13-TinyTacho/README.md

 To increase the resolution, the clock frequency of the timer/counter must be increased (see above).
 In order not to reduce the measuring range as a result, the counter and result variables must be extended to 32 bits.

 ### Measuring Accuracy
-The measurement accuracy essentially depends on the accuracy of the ATtiny's internal RC oscillator.
+The measurement accuracy essentially depends on the accuracy of ATtiny's internal RC oscillator.
 According to the data sheet, this is +/-10% with the factory calibration.
 This can be improved to +/-2% by manual calibration.
 For even better values, a precise external clock signal would have to be used, but this exceeds the purpose of this project.
 With high RPM values, the latency of the interrupt service routine must also be considered.

 ## Practical Review
 ### Plausibility Check